Vico, the principal village of the Deux Sorru region

 The open aspect of Casa Murza offers superb views of the Sposata ridge opposite and ensures that even in the cooler months there is a generous amount of sunlight.
-The house itself is light and airy thanks to its large windows, which look out over the garden and beyond.
-The house is decorated in a style which reflects the travels of its owners and the interior decorating skill of Michel.
+Our home, the main house itself is light and airy thanks to its large windows, which look out over the garden and beyond.
+It is decorated in a style which reflects the travels of its owners and the interior decorating skill of Michel.

-With two rooms upstairs and a small round house and gypsy caravan to be found in the garden, everyone will have all the space needed for their comfort.
+With one room upstairs the main house, a small round house and gypsy caravan to be found in the garden, everyone will have all the space needed for their comfort.

 Breakfast and dinner are served either in the shade in the garden or, in the cooler months, inside in the cosy atmosphere created by the wood burning stove.

 If you remember only one thing about Casa Murza it will be how peaceful it is.
 Far from the hustle and bustle of the summer season, allow yourself to be soothed by the quiet of the garden which offers both shade and a gentle breeze, even at the height of summer.